Truthful Calibration Errors for Multi-Class Prediction

 \subsection{Related Work}

 \minspace{-1mm} \paragraph{Truthful Calibration Measure.} Recent work introduced the notion of \emph{truthfulness} for a calibration measure. \citet{haghtalab2024truthfulness} first formalize this concept and design an approximately truthful calibration measure in the online setting. \citet{qiao2025truthfulness} study calibration errors that are approximately truthful and quantify decision-making payoff.
-Both papers focus on approximate truthfulness of a calibration measure in the online setting, while our paper focuses on the perfect truthfulness in the batch setting. \citet{hartline2025perfectly} design a perfectly truthful calibration measure for binary classification in the batch setting.
-Our work generalizes \citet{hartline2025perfectly} beyond binary outcomes to multi-class classification tasks.
+Both papers focus on approximate truthfulness of a calibration measure in the online setting, while our paper focuses on perfect truthfulness in the batch setting. \citet{hartline2025perfectly} design a perfectly truthful calibration measure for binary classification in the batch setting.
+Our work generalizes \citet{hartline2025perfectly} beyond binary outcomes to multiclass classification tasks.
 We also provide empirical evaluations of the truthful error metric.

-\minspace{-2mm} \paragraph{Calibration for Multi-Class Prediction.} Calibration in multi-class settings has been studied from several perspectives. \citet{guo2017calibration} introduced confidence calibration methods such as temperature scaling. \citet{minderer2021revisiting} empirically observe that the ranking by calibration error is not robust to hyperparameter (binning size) selection, which motivated our paper. \citet{class-wise} discusses the distinction between confidence calibration and class-wise calibration. \citet{efficient-multi-class-cal} studies projected smooth calibration, reducing a multi-class calibration measure to a binary-class smooth calibration measure. \citet{decision-cal, dim-free-decision} studies decision calibration, which calibrates predictions relative to downstream decision tasks.
+\minspace{-2mm} \paragraph{Calibration for Multiclass Prediction.} Calibration in multiclass settings has been studied from several perspectives. \citet{guo2017calibration} introduced confidence calibration methods such as temperature scaling. \citet{minderer2021revisiting} empirically observe that the ranking by calibration error is not robust to hyperparameter (binning size) selection, which motivated our paper. \citet{class-wise} discuss the distinction between confidence calibration and classwise calibration. \citet{efficient-multi-class-cal} study projected smooth calibration, reducing a multiclass calibration measure to a binary-class smooth calibration measure. \citet{decision-cal, dim-free-decision} study decision calibration, which calibrates predictions relative to downstream decision tasks.
 These papers do not study truthfulness, which is the focus of our work.

+\paragraph{Non-robustness of Calibration Errors to Bining Granularity.} It is a widely observed issue that existing binning-based calibration errors are sensitive to the choice of number of bins.
+As we mentioned, \citet{minderer2021revisiting} find that different binning granularity can lead to completely opposite conclusions about which models are more calibrated.
+The work of \citet{verified} is motivated by recalibration methods that are believed to produce well-calibrated predictions, which turn out to be less calibrated when evaluated using more bins.
+We show that the truthful calibration errors we introduce gives a solution to this issue, achieving robustness and consistency accross different choices of binning granularity.

 \minspace{-2mm}